DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "Bring it on!"

-With a <span "jp. バチン No idea how to call it in english">smack</span> metal lock has been opened Demon's fire bullet wasn't able to hit Kay, but instead hit lock on bayonet's case.
+With a <span title="jp. バチン No idea how to call it in english">smack</span> metal lock has been opened Demon's fire bullet wasn't able to hit Kay, but instead hit lock on bayonet's case.
 Thanks to broken lock, Kay is able to take out his bayonet.